Boki23m/Crystal-Collector/README.md

   * When the player clicks on a crystal, it will add a specific amount of points to the player's total score.

-  * The player's score counter updates every time a player clicks on one of the crystals.

   * The player wins if their total score matches the random number from the beginning of the game.

   * The player loses if their score goes above the random number.